wagtail/wagtail/docs/getting_started/index.md

 (Installing wagtail outside a virtual environment may require `sudo`. sudo is a program to run other programs with the security privileges of another user, by default the superuser)

-Once installed, Wagtail provides a command similar to Django\'s `django-admin startproject` to generate a new site/project:
+Once installed, Wagtail provides a command similar to Django's `django-admin startproject` to generate a new site/project:

 ```sh
 $ wagtail start mysite